 A: You will not be able to proceed with the process unless you can provide documentation for missing both RA information sessions, which will be reviewed on a case-by-case basis.
 This documentation will be forwarded to the RA Selection Chair.
-If you are studying abroad during the Fall 2013 semester, see the next question.
+If you are studying abroad during the fall 2014 semester, see the next question.

-Q: How do I apply if I am studying abroad during the Fall 2013 semester, and will miss the RA information sessions in October?
+Q: How do I apply if I am studying abroad during the fall 2014 semester, and will miss the RA information sessions in November?

-Q: How do I apply if I want to study abroad in the Spring 2014 semester?
+Q: How do I apply if I want to study abroad in the spring 2015 semester?

 A: The RA Selection process continues through the spring semester.
-If you attend one of the information sessions during the fall, which means that you will be missing the group process in the spring, you will be required to complete a 2- to 3-page paper answering specific questions and turning it in to the RA Selection chair for review.
-Due date for this paper will be announced at each of the two information sessions
+If you attend one of the information sessions during the fall, which means that you will be missing the interview & group process in the spring, you will be required to complete an interview prior to winter break or a phone or Skype™ interview during the spring semester.

-Q: What if I want to apply to be an RA in Spring 2014 semester?
+Q: What if I want to apply to be an RA in spring 2015 semester?

-A: We are not accepting applications for the Spring 2014 semester.
-We will be making offers to candidates on our wait-list for any Spring 2014 vacancies that may arise.
+A: We are not accepting applications for the spring 2015 semester.
+We will be making offers to candidates on our wait list for any spring 2015 vacancies that may arise.

 Q: Do I have to go to a resume workshop?
 Does going to a resume workshop increase my chance to become a RA?

 A: No, you are not required to attend a resume workshop in order to move forward in the process.
 However, going to a resume workshop will teach you how to make a resume that's easy to read and one that emphasizes important things about your candidacy.
 Remember, you don't have to wait until the resume workshop in order to get help in regards to how to build one.
-The Career Development Center, offers programs and services in relation to resumes on an ongoing basis.
+The Fleishman Center for Career and Professional Development offers programs and services in relation to resumes on an ongoing basis.